The Corvette Z06 will pace the 2008 Indy 500. Two versions were shown at the Indy Auto

 After Wheldon's car started handling poorly in the middle of the race, Dixon's stiffest

-competition came from Marco Andretti and Vitor Meira.
+Marco Andretti and Vitor Meira.
 Meira finished in 2nd, as

 he did in 2005.
 I think it is quite a compliment to his driving prowess that he beat all